Package swingtree

 type - The type of the sibling components to return.

-action - The action consuming a list of all siblings of the specified type, including the component from which this instance originated, which will be executed by the Swing thread.
+action - The action consuming a tuple (immutable list) of all siblings of the specified type, including the component from which this instance originated, which will be executed by the Swing thread.